InBetweenNames/gentooLTO/README.md

 ## How to use this configuration

 Add the `mv` overlay (`layman -a mv`) and then add this overlay (`layman -a lto-overlay`) to your system and run `emerge sys-config/ltoize`.
 Add the package to your `/etc/portage/package.accept_keywords` if necessary.
 This will add the necessary overrides to `/etc/portage/`, but it won't modify your `make.conf`.
 It will create a `make.conf.lto` symlink in `/etc/portage` with the default GentooLTO configuration.
-You may need to add `graphite` to your `USE` and recompile `gcc` before adding the GentooLTO configuration to your `make.conf` file.
+You may need to add `graphite` to your USE flags and recompile GCC before adding the GentooLTO configuration to your `make.conf` file.
 To use the default configuration, define a variable `NTHREADS` with the number of threads you want to use for LTO.
 Then, source the file in your own `make.conf` like in this example:

 ~~~ bash
 NTHREADS="12"